jasont2022/twitter/README.md

 * Repository: http://github.com/jasont2022/twitter
 * Issue tracker: http://github.com/jasont2022/twitter/issues
   * In case of sensitive bugs like security vulnerabilities, please contact jasontran2022@gmail.com directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!
+* Check out [technologies](#technologies) section for a list of amazing gems & technologies used in this project

 ## License
 This repository is released under the [MIT license][license-url].
 In short, you are free to use this software in any personal, open-source or commercial projects.
 See `LICENSE.md` or the [opensource MIT license](https://opensource.org/licenses/MIT) for more information.